Is Pass Plus worth it?

 112 Upper Parliament Street

-They will then send your certificate to you by post.
+They’ll then send your certificate to you by post.
+Sorted!

 Is Pass Plus worth it?